 Under OS X, when you type search text into a Find dialog, many programs share that search text.
 If you do a "Find" in Safari or Stickies, then move to Daytz and do a "Find", you'll see that Daytz has pre-loaded the Find Dialog Box with your search text.
 Note that your previous searches are saved in chronological order in the Find Dialog Box's Search Text's popup menu.

-Daytz will eventually be rewritten to use Apple's Multi-Lingual Text Editor, which supports all of these things, and removes the 30000 character limit on text.
+Daytz has been rewritten to use Apple's NSTextView, which supports all of these things, and removes the 30000 character limit on text.

 Daytz will eventually be scriptable, and further in the future it will be recordable.